 - Diet: This has probably the biggest influence on the state of the GIT or the gastrointestinal tract.
 The composition of the food taken including its ingredients, nutrients present and additives mixed, have the capability to alter the functioning of the digestive system, the immunity of the animal and also the micro biota.
 Thus, in order to maintain good gut health, the farm nutrition and diet needs to be optimised.
 Additives and premixes made by companies exclusively dealing in them, such as Champrix also need to be added in the correct proportion.

-- GIT micro biota: An important contributing factor to several metabolic, structural and protective physiological processes, the GIT micro biota thus helps to keep the gut healthy and safe.
+- GIT micro biota: An important contributing factor to several metabolic, structural and protective physiological processes, are the GIT micro biota.
+They help to keep the gut healthy and safe.
 Some ways in which the micro biota contributes to improved gut health are:

 - Homeostasis regulation,